braydio/Arbit/README.md

 - Sell BTC for USDT (`BTC/USDT`)

 Why SOL?
 High daily volume and active BTC cross provide frequent micro-inefficiencies with sufficient depth.
 This triangle is included by default on Kraken.
 Some venues (e.g., Alpaca) may not list `SOL/BTC`; use `--symbols` filtering or override triangles in `.env`.
 Always verify symbols exist on your venue (`keys:check`) and keep thresholds conservative.

+Another stablecoin triangle now included by default on Kraken:

+**USDT → DAI → ETH → USDT**
+- Swap USDT to DAI (`DAI/USDT`)
+- Swap DAI to ETH (`ETH/DAI`)
+- Swap ETH back to USDT (`ETH/USDT`)

+Rationale: Tight spreads on `DAI/USDT` and `ETH/USDT` with generally adequate depth on `ETH/DAI` make this a reasonable candidate.
+If your venue shows stronger depth on USDC, consider replacing with `USDT → USDC → ETH → USDT` instead.

 **Core Features:**
 - **Read-only monitoring** with `fitness` command (safe for testing)